The Cookie Machine - Click here to drag window

 Ubuntu seems to have no problems updating Windows NTFS partitions for changing the Linux file permissions.
 As far as changing Windows file permissions it is rather complicated and I’ll leave that up to you to research.

-⇧ Can 'sudo apt-get remove [write]' destroy my Ubuntu?
-How can I test a shell script in a "safe environment" to avoid harm to my computer? β‡©
+⇧ Automatic brightness / adaptive dimming basically making Ubuntu unusable - Asus UX303L How can I test a shell script in a "safe environment" to avoid harm to my computer? β‡©